4.2 Solving by Factoring

 Solving a Quadratic Equation by Factoring

-In Examples 1-3, the equations were given to us factored.
-Most of the time, however, we will need to find the factored form ourselves.
+In the prior examples, the equations were already factored.
+Most of the time, however, we will have to find the factored form ourselves.

 As a refresher, recall that factoring entails finding expressions that can be multiplied together to give the original expression.
 We learned about two types of factoring in section 2.6 and a given problem could require one or a combination of both.